Psychotherapy and Counselling

 Cognitive Behavioural Therapy (CBT)

-Dave Wells offers support from Integrative and Eclectic therapy approaches
+Dave Wells offers approaches based on integrative and eclectic therapy approaches

 Integrative therapy